ptrumpis/snap-camera-server/docs/CONFIGURATION.md

    ```

 ## 🎉 Congratulations
 After completing the 5 steps you may now start Snap Camera!

+Download the latest [Snap Camera v1.21.0](https://github.com/ptrumpis/snap-camera-server/discussions/6) if the client application is not already installed on your system.

+And remember to apply the [signature patch](https://github.com/ptrumpis/snap-camera-signature-patch) if you want to access lenses from [lens.snapchat.com](https://lens.snapchat.com).